 Be a comedian for a few minutes.

 Channeling your inner comic is a great way to reduce tension.
 Did your kiddo accidentally spill the milk?
 “Scold” the milk for making a mess on your beautiful wood floors.
 Chances are it will make your kiddos giggle, which becomes contagious.
 Once you’ve diffused the situation, talk about how you might prevent spills next time, if it’s appropriate (sometimes it really was just an accident).
 This is a great way to teach your child that laughing things off is way better than making a huge stink about them.
-Plus, it’s easier to get your point across when everyone’s mood is lifted.
+Plus, it’s easier to remember how to be more patient when everyone’s mood is lifted.

 Turn up a favorite song.

 Research shows music has the power to lift our moods, but many other sounds will do the trick, too.
 “Anything that makes you laugh or simply feel good is great — howling dogs and cute baby piggies are my go-to,” says Miami-based family therapist Tania Paredes, Ph.D.
 Once you’re feeling better, it’s easier to meet challenges and flip the script to something positive.

 Many psychologists recommend that parents leave the room to catch their breath when their patience is about to run out, but Dr. Paredes recommends taking it further by stepping outside — or even just opening a window to sit by if you can’t leave the house.
 If you’re going to remove yourself from the situation and count to ten, you might as well get some fresh air while you’re doing it.
 “Even for just a brief moment, it’s a great way to reset,” she says.
 There’s plenty of research that shows being outdoors can improve your mood and reduce stress, even if it’s for just a few minutes.